-The Industry Jury is made up of a variable panel of 3 lawyers who specialise in advertising law and/or competition and consumer law.
-These panels are appointed on a case-by-case basis from a register of lawyers, having regard to the availability of individual lawyers and any conflicts of interest.
+The Industry Jury is made up of a variable panel of three lawyers who specialise in advertising law and/or competition and consumer law.
+The panel of lawyers are appointed on a case-by-case basis from a register of lawyers, having regard to availability and any conflicts of interest.

 Will the decision be binding?

-The Industry Jury forms part of a self-regulatory system within the advertising industry.
-While there are no legal obligations, Ad Standards has a high level of compliance with determinations.
+The Industry Jury forms part of the advertising self-regulatory system.
+While there are no legal obligations, Ad Standards has a high level of compliance with decisions.

-Ad Standards makes the final report publicly available, identifying the advertiser, the product and the subject matter involved, and describing the final decision and the reasoning behind it.
-Past case reports can be viewed here.
+We publish all final case reports on our website, identifying the advertiser, the product and the subject matter involved, and describing the final decision and the reasoning behind it.

-Where an advertiser refuses to modify or discontinue an ad which has been found to be in breach of the Code, the Industry Jury can refer the case to an appropriate government agency, such as the ACCC.
+Where an advertiser does not modify or discontinue an ad which has been found to be in breach of the Code of Ethics, the Industry Jury may refer the case to an appropriate government agency, such as the ACCC.

 How long does it take?

-The Industry Jury process generally takes around 12 weeks from the date when the initial costs are paid, to the date on which Industry Jury determination is published.
+The Industry Jury process generally takes approximately 12 weeks from the date when the initial costs are paid, to the date on which Industry Jury decision is published.